Revisiting Softmax Masking: Stop Gradient for Enhancing Stability in Replay-based Continual Learning: Introduction

+In numerous works~\cite{softmax_overconfidence_logitnorm,softmax_overconfidence_text_clf,softmax_overconfidence_medical,softmax_overconfidence_recommend,softmax_ddu}, the use of cross-entropy loss with softmax results in the model being overconfident in its pretrained knowledge.
+This is achieved by increasing the confidence of a target class while decreasing the confidence of other classes.
+The \textit{pull} and \textit{push} effects~\cite{softmax_pull_push} exacerbate catastrophic forgetting in continual learning.
+This occurs because the gradients towards target classes in the current task pull last-layer features towards their respective class weight vectors while pushing other class weight vectors in previous tasks, without any access to input samples of those tasks, as illustrated in~\autoref{fig:main_problem}.
+In terms of the \textit{push} effect of softmax, prior replay-based methods have alleviated it by replaying the input samples of previous tasks in external memory and retraining their respective class weight vectors.
+However, the prior replay-based method of using the re-aligning features and class weight vectors implicitly relieves the \textit{push} effect of softmax.

+To explicitly control the \textit{pull} and \textit{push} effect of softmax, we revisit the common masked softmax and propose using a \textit{general masked softmax} approach.
+While masking is a widely used technique in literature, its implications for model stability have been under-investigated.
+By using masked softmax, we can ensure stability while still achieving our desired results.
+This approach utilizes negative infinity value or any real value to mask probability for the classes in previous and future tasks, effectively enhancing stability.
+In this study, we empirically analyze the confidence change, plasticity (overall accuracy across tasks), and stability (accuracy of previous tasks at each training step) of split datasets in class and task incremental continual learning.
+We vary the memory size in replay-based methods and demonstrate that masking in softmax is effective in adjusting model stability.
+Our results show that replay-based methods with general masked softmax outperform various datasets in continual learning scenarios.

-Our contribution is: \begin{itemize} \item We revisit masking softmax and raise its impact to preserving previously trained confidence information in continual learning. \item we demonstrate methodology to effectively utilize the confidence holding effect from softmax masking approach with and without memory conditions. \item We empirically verify sufficiently large plasticity and while dramatically enhances stability on well-known replay-based continual learning models and benchmarks. \end{itemize}
+Our contribution is: \begin{itemize} \item We revisit the use of softmax masking and highlight its ability to preserve previously trained confidence information in continual learning. \item We propose a \textit{general masked softmax} approach and demonstrate its effectiveness in utilizing the confidence holding, even with an extremely low buffer size. \item Empirical results show that our approach enhances stability on well-known replay-based continual learning models and benchmarks while maintaining sufficiently large plasticity. \end{itemize}